-Click on Schedule to update your settings …
+Remember to click on the Schedule button to update your post settings …

-Tip: To backdate a post in WordPress, simply edit the date before you click the Publish button, as described above.
+Note: To backdate a blog post, simply edit the date before you click Publish, as described above.
 In this case, the button will not change to Schedule.

 Your post is now scheduled for publishing on the date and time you have specified …

 If you are editing an existing post, you can schedule the post to be republished later by clicking on the Edit link next to the Published on: function …